 7 Essential Communication Strategies

-Monitor and Control Our Reactions
+1) Control Reactions

-The first step in effectively monitoring our teens is to learn to monitor our reactions.
+The first step in effectively monitoring teens is to learn to monitor our reactions.
 When parents serve as sounding boards — listening deeply and offering guidance when asked — young people learn to bounce ideas off of us.
 They allow us to help them consider how things might play out.
 And to support them to make decisions.
 On the other hand, when we react strongly, they stop telling us things they think will make us uncomfortable or angry.

-Be a Good Listener
+2) Be a Good Listener